 The subject site is located in the northeastern portion of the Town of Bentley, north of 55th Avenue and east of 49th Street.
-The site is approximately 17.81 ha (44.0 acres) in size and located within the Urban Reserve (UR) District.
+The site is approximately 17.81 ha (44.0 acres) in size and located within the Urban Reserve (UR) District (Figure 1).
 As outlined in the Land Use Bylaw, the purpose of this district is to "reserve land for future subdivision and Development until an overall plan is prepared for and approved by Council".

 The lands surrounding the site to the north, east and west are primarily undeveloped farmland.
-Lands immediately south consist of predominantly detached single-family homes within either the R1 (Low Density Residential) District or R2 (General Residential) District.
+Lands immediately south consist of predominantly detached single-family homes within either the Low-Density Residential District, General Residential District and Multi-residential District.